 Can I Be Fined for Failing to Appear in Court in New Jersey?

 You can be fined for failing to appear in court, usually as part of the penalties for bail jumping.
 The amount of your fine depends on how you are charged with bail jumping.
 If you are charged with a third-degree crime for bail jumping, the fine is $15,000.
 For bail jumping charged as a fourth-degree crime, you face a fine of $10,000.
-Talk to our New Jersey criminal defense attorneys to determine what kind of fine you might face.
+Talk to our Atlantic City criminal defense attorneys to determine what kind of fine you might face.

 Fines might not be imposed in every failure to appear.
 If a person is not arrested but instead receives a summons to appear in court, bail and bail jumping are not relevant issues.
 Instead, a failure to appear might result in a bench warrant for the defendant’s arrest, but other criminal penalties and fines are not necessarily involved.
 Even so, you should have an attorney on your side just in case.

 What Are Valid Reasons for Failing to Appear in Court?

 Criminal defendants are required to show up for court.
 Courts are often unwilling to entertain excuses like oversleeping or bad traffic.
 Despite defendants’ best efforts, sometimes forces beyond their control get in the way and cause them to miss court.
 Contact our New Jersey criminal defense lawyers for assistance if you believe you have a valid excuse for missing a court date.